ibm-ecosystem-engineering/Watson-NLP/MLOps/Init-Container/readme.md

         - name: ACCEPT_LICENSE
           value: 'true'
 ```
-This init container will run to completion before the Watson NLP Runtime image starts.
-It will provision the model within the Pod, so that the Watson NLP Runtime can find it.

-The model container mounts the Pod's `emptyDir` volume at path `/app/models`.
-The entrypoint script for the model container will copy the model to this location when it runs.
+The init container will run to completion before the Watson NLP Runtime image starts.
+It mounts the Pod's `emptyDir` volume at path `/app/models`.
+The image's entrypoint script will copy the model files to this location when it runs.

-The main application container image is the Watson NLP Runtime.
+The Pod's main application container image is the Watson NLP Runtime.
 ```
       containers:
       - name: watson-nlp-runtime